leiz-me/pueue/README.md

 - Copying huge amounts of stuff
 - `rsync` tasks

-If I got your attention, give it a try!
+If I got your attention, feel free to give it a try!
 If you think this is awesome, help me, join the development and create some PRs or suggest some improvements.
+I'm always open to suggestions and already implemented a few user requested features.

 ## Installation: